MohdShoaib530/music-school-nextjs/README.md

-# music-school-nextjs
-music school nextjs
+A music school project in NextJS